 If you are going to leave a bottle/can or two out to experiment with drinking it warm, or you want to let the fermentation continue because you prefer your kombucha/water kefir less sweet, just make sure you open the bottle and keep the cap loose to prevent the pressure from getting too high in the bottle as it warms up.
 You can also pour the kombucha/water kefir into a glass first before letting it sit for a while to get warm.

-We are glad you love our products.
 To reduce carbonation, we recommend transferring the bottle/can of kombucha/water kefir to a glass.
-If that doesn't reduce it enough, you can stir the kombucha/water kefir to remove the carbonation.
+If that doesn't reduce it enough, you can stir the kombucha/water kefir with a fork or spoon to reduce the level of carbonation.

 You can also open the bottle/can and leave it open so that the carbonation reduces naturally.